rndm-com/rndm-cli/readme.md

 ### init

 The init command is designed to create a new project based on the latest version of [RNDM React Cross Platform](https://github.com/rndm-com/rndm-cli).
-Since this temlate will regularly updated to addrss new features and potential issues, this command has been left extremely simple, to allow one time installation.
+Since this template will regularly updated to address new features and potential issues, this command has been left extremely simple, to allow one time installation.

 **Options**: